ServBay MariaDB/MySQL Troubleshooting Guide

 ,<your_backup.sql>

-- Check ServBay Package Status: Open the ServBay app and confirm that the version of MariaDB/MySQL you're working with is enabled and shows as "Running" status.
-You can also check via the command line:bash
+Check ServBay package status: Open the ServBay app and verify the MariaDB/MySQL version you want to use is enabled and shown as "Running".
+You can also check status from the command line:

-servbayctl status mariadb <version> # For example, to check the status of MariaDB 11.3: servbayctl status mariadb 11.3
+bashservbayctl status mariadb <version> # Example: Check status for MariaDB 11.3 servbayctl status mariadb 11.3

 1